EMazarakis/Generative-AI-in-Graphics/README.md

 :point_right: To see and download the prompts of the benchmarking you can go to: [Benchmarking](Benchmarking/benchmark.csv).

-:point_right: You can find the human evaluation results, including both rater responses and analysis [here](https://github.com/EMazarakis/Generative-AI-in-Graphics/tree/main/Human%20Evaluation)
+:point_right: You can find the human evaluation results, including both rater responses and analysis on [Human Evaluation](https://github.com/EMazarakis/Generative-AI-in-Graphics/tree/main/Human%20Evaluation) folder.

 ### Quantitative Assessment
 Each task type contains 12 prompts.
 Our evaluation protocol consists of the CLIP score.
 The score is the cosine similarity between the prompt and the generated image.
 The code that we used in order to produce the scores can be found:
+All the relevant info for the CLIP, such as the python code, the results of the python code (CLIP Scores) and the relavant analysis based on the results can be found on [CLIP](https://github.com/EMazarakis/Generative-AI-in-Graphics/tree/main/CLIP) folder.

 # Generative Images
 The folder [Produced Images](https://github.com/EMazarakis/Generative-AI-in-Graphics/tree/main/Generative%20Images) contains per model, size and task type the generative images in which we did human evaluation.